ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 Sydney - Photo by [Arlington Research](https://unsplash.com/photos/unknown-persons-using-computer-indoors-nFLmPAf9dVc?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)

 404 page image - Photo by [Romson Preechawit](https://unsplash.com/photos/grey-door-lever-Vy2cHqm0mCs?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)

-404 modal image - Photo by [Rhys Courtney](https://unsplash.com/photos/a-close-up-of-a-llama-eating-grass-WwR0qVaOn6k?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)

 ###  Acknowledgments

 I would like to thank the following for the help they have given me on the project.

-My mentor Graeme for the helping with the solid advise and make sure I am on the right track for this project.
+My mentor Graeme for the helping with the solid advise and for making sure I am on the right track for this project.

 Kera Cudmore for the brilliant [document](https://github.com/kera-cudmore/readme-examples) that help me build this very document and without such help I would not have been able to build such a great readme and testing document.